Launceston ‘embraced’ its way into 2013 at Royal Park.

 From babies to oldies, they danced to the sounds from The Fabulous Picasso Brothers to the Wolfe Brothers.
 The Collective sang out: “come on everyone, help count down the 9:30 New Year” for those that needed their beds before 10:00pm.

-The Sights and the Smells
+Sights and Smells

 Children bounced on castles, had balloons in all shapes and for those that were brave, tackled the rodeo.
 The collection of Royal Park stalls, some glowing with festive lights, sold pizza, hot dogs and chips, with glasses of bubbly, bottles of pop, beer by Boags to refresh the lot.
 For the more refined, home made picnics laid out for a feast.
 Some brought their chairs, whilst others chose blankets with class, zebra stripes, checks and pink fleecy wraps.